 This helps you set up and configure your site with WooCommerce functionality.

 For a full walkthrough of the Setup Wizard (also known as the Onboarding Wizard), please read through the WooCommerce Setup Wizard documentation.

-On a multisite install, WooCommerce acts like most other plugins.
+On a multisite network installation, WooCommerce acts like most other plugins.
 Each site in the network, although sharing a database, stores its information in separate tables.
-Thus, each store is a separate setup.
+Each store is a separate setup.

 While you can network-activate plugins, such as WooCommerce and its extensions, you would be unable to share product databases, checkout, and user accounts across sites in the network.

 Only themes and plugins are shared across the network of sites.